Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 See the **Dockerfile** which is used to create the container as follows:
 ```
-docker build -t <yourname>/azure-cosmos-db-graph-npm-bom-sample .
+docker build -t <your-name>/azure-cosmos-db-graph-npm-bom-sample .
 ```

-A pre-build container, available for your use, is on DockerHub as this name.
+A pre-build container, available for your use, is on DockerHub as this name:

 ```
 cjoakim/azure-cosmos-db-graph-npm-bom-sample:latest